nemeier/EaBase/README.md

 # EaBase
-Basic class libary for Arduino, ESP8266 and ESP32
+Basic class libary for Arduino UNO, ESP8266 and ESP32

 This libary encaptulate then most commom features that I use when coding with microproessors.